 Co-Cyprindiol and Dianette are hormonal pills, which can only be used by women.
 They also act as contraceptives, which means they’ll need to be taken instead of any other form of hormonal birth control.

 Should I take Differin, Isotrex, Dianette or Co-Cyprindiol?

 Check with your doctor if you have not taken treatment before.
 This will usually depend on the treatments, if any, you have already tried, the suitability of each medication, and your clinical history.
-For example if you find it difficult to swallow medication then it is advisable to avoid the tablets.

 Are there different side effects?

 Yes, although not everyone will experience them.
 The gels that are applied directly to the skin can on occasion cause a burning, itching or tingling sensation.
 The oral products may make the user feel sick, have a headache or diarrhoea.
 This list is not exhaustive so full attention should be paid to the patient information leaflet, where more details can be found.

 Is it right for me?

 Check with your doctor if you have developed new acne symptoms or have never taken acne treatment before.
 They will be able to discuss acne treatments with you and help you find the most appropriate form of medication.

 If you’re looking to get your repeat acne treatment conveniently delivered direct to your door, then our service can help.
 Take our consultation, and your case will reviewed by one of our medical staff.
 Once approved, a prescription will be issued and sent to our UK pharmacy to be dispensed.
 Treatments are shipped by next-day delivery.